IGNF/pdal-ign-plugin/doc/classify_by_geo.md

 Example
 ---------------------------------------------------------------------------------------------------------

-This pipeline updates the Keypoint dimension of all points with classification 1 to 2 (unclassified and ground) that are closer than 1 meter from a point with classification 6 (building)
+This pipeline updates the classification to 66 of all points who are included inside the geometry included in the file_geo.geojson

 ```